Skip to content

 Related Standards & Frameworks

-These standards don't map 1:1 into the matrix above, but practitioners working with AI governance need to know they exist.
+These standards don't map 1:1 into the matrices above, but practitioners working with AI governance need to know they exist.
 Each one connects to frameworks in the matrix.

 WCAG